 - Fresh cilantro, chopped (optional)

-- In a large skillet, heat olive oil to medium-high.
+- In a large skillet *affiliate link, heat olive oil to medium-high.
 Add onion, garlic, and ginger.
 Sauté, stirring occasionally, until onion is translucent, about 5 minutes.

 - Add carrots, potatoes, curry powder, curry paste, coconut milk and broth.
 Stir until curry is incorporated into liquids.
 Cover and bring to a strong simmer.